mmbman/Katagiri/1979-06-11-Fukanzazengi-Talk-3.md

 Now also, on the other hand, I told you, you can completely clean your whole life, so weeds no longer grow.
 But, after reaching that stage, you don't know what to do, so all you have to do is just wait for death.
 That's why the Japanese actor committed suicide.
 It's not necessary to commit suicide – but he did it.
 Why?

 Because, whatever it is, all things are completely [delusions](glossary#delusion), created in the [dualistic](glossary#dualistic) world.
 In the dualistic world, if you say “good,” you are really holding this – but on the other hand, evil comes up.
-So, you don't like the evil, you like the good – but, immediately evil comes up, and then immediately you try to move to the other place.
+So, you don't like the evil, you like the good – but, within the good, evil comes up, and then immediately you try to move to the other place.
 So always going this way, going that way – that's why [it is like a] pendulum.
 Distraction and dullness is that life moves reactively, just like a pendulum, going to the right, to the left constantly, no end.

 If you want to stop it, we have to sow a good seed, right now, right here.
 That is, we have to create good time and occasion, and arrange good conditions.
 That's all we have to do.

 That is freedom.
 Anyone can do it.
 Even though you are not Buddhist, or even though you cannot come [to the Zen Center], you can sit down, arrange your room, and arrange circumstances, environment, and your sensory world, breathing, and internal organs, and – you can sit down.
 Don't you think so?
 This is [shikantaza](glossary#shikantaza).
-Just *[unintelligible]* your environment, everything.
-And then, that's all we have to do.
+Just arrange your environment, everything, and then that's all we have to do.
 This is *freedom* – open to *everybody*!
 No exceptions.

 That's why [Dogen Zenji](glossary#dogen) says, Universal Recommendation for Zazen – *Universal* Recommendation.
 It's really universal – not only weeding out on your own territory.
 Anyone can do it.
 Wherever you may be, you can do it.

 ##### 1:05:58

 But, if you do it by yourself – it's pretty hard.
-Because, making arrangement is done by your sense; that's all.
-But first of all: by your effort, by your sense, by your understanding, do your best to make arrangement of all circumstances, including environment, outwardly or inwardly.
+Because, making arrangement is done by your sense, that's all.
+But first of all, by your effort, by your sense, by your understanding, do your best to make arrangement of all circumstances, including environment, outwardly or inwardly.
 Inwardly means the sensory world, movement system, internal organs, and also the brain and nervous system.
 We have to arrange them according to a certain way.
 And then if all environments, inwardly and outwardly, are arranged perfectly, immediately there is a blossom which blooms.
 That is total personality – [Buddha Nature](glossary#buddha-nature).
 At that time, very naturally, all [delusions](glossary#delusion) drop off, just like a lotus flower blooms through mud water.

 While \[the] [lotus](glossary#lotus) flower is blooming, mud water exists.
 But it doesn't bother us; it's really appreciated.
 Lotus flowers just bloom.
 And then, mud water drops off, very naturally, and then, whole lotus flowers bloom in the universe.